 Have a succinct timeline

 A feasibility study also includes constructing a timeline of events, so that you know how long your home build is going to take.
 You will, after all, have to consider paying rent and mortgage simultaneously.
 A feasibility study allows you to plan a budget for other aspects of your life.
 Wanting to go on a holiday?
-Your home build timeline with help you plan for when this will be possible based on when payments are due during the process.
+Your home improvement and build timeline with help you plan for when this will be possible based on when payments are due during the process.

 Every new home build has its challenges.
 But it’s possible to prevent setbacks by analysing all potential problems before they occur.
 Troubleshooting solutions for these imagined issues is just one way to keep complications from arising.
 To be aware of all possible challenges means less likelihood of stalls in progress, and a smoother, stress-free home build!
 With a feasibility study, your home build will be analysed from every angle to ensure that you don’t meet any nasty surprises during the process.